 Most criminal law cases in Charleston that are prosecuted at the state level revolve around the interpretation of South Carolina criminal statutes.
-If you are facing federal criminal charges, though, it may be important to work with a Charleston federal criminal lawyer with experience advocating for defendants in federal court.
+If you are facing government criminal charges, though, it may be important to work with a Charleston federal criminal lawyer with experience advocating for defendants in court.

 Not only are procedures in federal courts different from those in state courts, but the applicable laws and penalties differ as well.
 Fortunately, there are sometimes different avenues of defense available under federal law as well.
 An experienced federal defense attorney could help you take advantage of those opportunities.

 Federal criminal proceedings involve evidence presented by agents from the FBI, DEA and other agencies, so it is essential to be prepared for this type of investigative evidence.
-Likewise, federal prosecutors are well-trained and usually have an extremely thorough knowledge of the laws they prosecute, so anyone facing federal criminal court should work with an equally experienced Charleston federal criminal attorney to fight the charges.
+Likewise, federal prosecutors are well-trained and usually have an extremely thorough knowledge of the laws they prosecute, so anyone facing federal criminal court should work with an equally experienced Charleston government charges defense attorney to fight the charges.

 What is the Sentencing and Penalties for Federal Crimes?

 Often, state and federal crimes have similar definitions.
 The penalties assessed by the federal government, however, are often much more severe, especially when judges follow federal sentencing guidelines or impose mandatory minimums.
 Moreover, sentences for violation of federal law are served in federal prison rather than state prison.